 What can I expect after the Nuclear Medicine Examination?

 Rarely, localized pain or a bruise may occur at the site of injection.
-There are no major after-effects of a Nuclear Medicine Examination.
+There are no major after-effects or restrictions of a Nuclear Medicine Examination.
+This is not the case for Therapy patients, their restrictions will be provided to them before receiving the therapy dose.

 What happens to the results?

 A written report of the results is sent to your referring physician and any other physician you request.
 Copies of the report can be obtained through your referring physician's office.
-The radiographs are the property of the institution, as are biopsy slides or blood samples.
-Copies of the radiographs can be obtained by contacting the file room.
-There is a charge for obtaining film copies and mailing them to your physician.
+The images are the property of the institution, Copies of the images taken can be obtained by contacting the radiology front desk, but you must come in to sign a release form before a CD is released.

 Will other tests be ordered?